Confused about the timeline for the Red Hill fuel storage facility and contaminated water? Read this.

 1940 - 1943: The Red Hill fuel storage facility is planned and built during World War II.

-Navy Region Hawaiʻi also produced this video, released November 2021, about Red Hill and the engineering behind it:
+Navy Region Hawaiʻi also produced this video, released in November 2021, about Red Hill and the engineering behind it: